AnaLinsDev/factory-pulse/README.md

 - socket.io-client
 ---

-🚀 How to run the project
+🚀 How to run the project in your machine
 ```
 cd clone https://github.com/AnaLinsDev/factory-pulse.git
 cd factory-pulse